websterguy/pf1-mighty-morphin-mod/README.md

 ## Future Plans

-* Implementing other form changes, such as Alter Self, Monstrous Physique, etc.
+* Implementing other form changes, such as Monstrous Physique, etc.

 ## Known Issues